Add To Favorites

 Intrigue classmates with a Mystery Map using hidden words, facts, and hints to locate treasures.

-On paper, use your colored pencils to draw the hints in correct sequence on your map.
-Surround the clues with drawings you make with erasable colored pencils.
-Write connecting words between the steps.
+On paper, students use Crayola Erasable Colored Pencils to draw the hints in correct sequence on their maps.
+Encourage groups to surround the clues with drawings made with erasable colored pencils.
+Students write connecting words between the steps.
 The accuracy of the map should be checked by teammates.

-Students exchange Mystery Maps with another group of classmates.
+Groups exchange Mystery Maps with classmates.
 Provide class time for students to figure out the answers.
 Students should be prepared to present their answers and explain how they arrived at the final answer.

 Add To Favorites